Government Animal Shelter

 There were rows of cages with one, two, three, or more dogs in each.
 In each cage, there was a food bowl, water bowl and an elevated structure.
 The dogs in the far left row had a history of aggression or behavioral problems and were not chosen to be walked that day.

-While there, I volunteered to walk to dogs.
-Volunteer days are Saturdays from about 11-4pm and I rsvp-ed on facebook.
-There was an orientation that lasted about 20 minutes.
-Then, each person was given a dog to walk.
-Some dogs were also bathed and the nails were clipped.
-Each time someone walked a dog, they recorded the experience and observations about the dog’s interaction and behavior.
-The staff were helpful and got things moving pretty quickly.
-During this visit there were about 10 volunteers.
+Volunteer days are on Saturdays and people RSVP on facebook.
+There is an orientation that lasted about 20 minutes.
+Then, each person is given a dog to walk.
+Some dogs can also be bathed and the nails can be clipped.
+Each time someone walked a dog, they must record the experience and observations about the dog’s interaction and behavior.